tjluoma/office2011/README.md

 ### GUI Installer ###

-**Update 2013-12-29:** [office2011.sh][11] has been significantly updated, and I have verified that [the Installer](https://github.com/tjluoma/office2011/raw/master/Installer.zip) works on a clean installation which has never had Office installed before.
+For people who are not comfortable with the Terminal, a GUI installer is available.

-The installer application is an Automator application and not officially signed, you will see this warning if/when you try to launch it:
+However, because the installer application is an Automator application and not officially signed, you will see this warning if/when you try to launch it:

 ![OS X Gatekeeper Warning](images/01-Install-Office-2011-Cant-Be-Opened.png)

-You _could_ disable Gatekeeper in OS X’s settings, but I consider that to be a very bad idea, because _exceptions_ can be made very easily using a _one time per app_ process, which I will explain here:.
+You _could_ disable Gatekeeper in OS X’s settings, but I consider that to be a **very bad idea,** because _exceptions_ can be made very easily using a _one time per app_ process, which I will explain here:.

 Simply selecting the application that you want to open and then control-click (or right-click) to bring up this contextual menu: